 Learn how to connect two 12 volt batteries to make one 24 volt battery unit.
 This is a common application needed to supply power to a trolling motor requiring 24 volts.
-Some of the larger trolling motors will require 36 volts and connecting together 3 x 12 volt batteries in Series.
+Some larger trolling motors will require 36 volts by connecting together 3 deep cycle 12 volt batteries in Series.

 Similar to Flashlight Batteries

-Connecting 2 or more 12 volt deep cycle batteries together need not be intimidating.
+Connecting 2 or more 12 volt deep cycle batteries together is really easy and is not intimidating.
 First: stop to think - you are used to connecting 2 or more standard AA, AAA, C or D dry cell batteries together in a series for a flashlight for example.
 Some flashlights will hold 4-6 "D" cells end to end.
 This means that the (+) end touches the (-) end of the next battery.
 Each battery = 1.5 volts.
 A flashlight that holds 6 "D" cells delivers power to the light source of 9 volts: you add the volts together in this "Series" application.
-If you accidently short a cell out by inadvertently doing something that causes the positive end to touch its negative end there usually are no fireworks with these small, flashlight batteries.
-That is one big difference with 12 volt auto or marine batteries - touching a (+) to a (-) of the same battery can cause sparks!
+If you accidentally short a cell out by inadvertently doing something that causes the positive end to touch its negative end there usually are no fireworks with these small, flashlight batteries.
+That is one big difference with 12 volt auto or marine batteries - touching a (+) to a (-) of the same battery will cause sparks!
 Be careful.

 Using the same series process used with multiple battery flashlights, you are able to connect two 12 volt deep cycle batteries together in order to make in essence a 24 volt battery, that can power a 24 volt accessory - like a trolling motor.
 Deep cycle batteries are used in this application because they are designed to deliver power over time, unlike a typical starter battery which is made to deliver a power jolt for starting a motor.
 Following is a diagram of how to make a 24 volt battery:

 What Size Wire?